Verryx-02/playlist-downloader/README.md

 {track_number}-{title}-{artist}.m4a
 ```

-Track numbers are assigned sequentially based on download order.
+Track numbers are assigned based on when tracks were added to the playlist (oldest first).

 ### Log Files